太陽工業コラム

 The inauguration ceremony was also a great success, with the village hall staff, members of the village assembly, and members of the Diet all coming to congratulate the new building.
 Two members of the Diet came to the ceremony, both of whom were elected by the local community and have been watching over the new government building since it was under construction.
 One was Ms. Akiko Horiuchi, who served as Vice Minister of the Ministry of the Environment, and who has maintained a close relationship with the town hall and helped us obtain Nearly ZEB certification subsidized by the Ministry of the Environment.
 There was also a person who served as a vice minister of the Cabinet Office.
 I was reminded of the magnitude of the project, which was completed through the cooperation of the political, business, government, and private sectors.

 We were encouraged by the Yamanashi prefectural government to enter the “Yamanashi Prefecture Architectural Culture Award,” and we received the “Architectural Culture Award,” the top prize.
-We attended the award ceremony together with Mr. Tamekai, the person in charge of the town office, and the design firm.
+We attended the award ceremony together with Ms. Tamegai, the person in charge of the town office, and the design firm.
 We were of course honored and happy, but the people of the town office were also very pleased, and we will never forget the hard work we shared with them.

 In this project, I am grateful not only to the people of Tambayama Village and everyone involved in the construction work, but I also strongly felt the greatness of Taiyo Kogyo as a company.
 I am grateful to the upper management for deciding to take on the challenge of a competition in which there were many competitors with little track record, and for better or worse, I felt that all of the employees who provided logistical support for us, who were insensitive and not sufficiently communicative, were very reliable.
-When we introduced a rainwater infiltration facility, a product of the Land Infiltration Division, we were helped a great deal by those who rushed to our aid with a shovel.
+When we introduced a rainwater infiltration facility, a product of the Civil Engineering Department, we were helped a great deal by those who rushed to our aid with a shovel.
 Unity in the field is the traditional corporate culture of Taiyo Kogyo, and I would like to continue to cherish it in the future.

-Despite the many challenges they faced, including fierce competition, ground improvement, difficult cement transportation, underground obstructions, and crushed stone disposal, Tsuruoka and Tamekai had smiles on their faces from beginning to end.
+Despite the many challenges they faced, including fierce competition, ground improvement, difficult cement transportation, underground obstructions, and crushed stone disposal, Tsuruoka and Tamegai had smiles on their faces from beginning to end.
 Their smiles were brought about by nostalgia for the time they spent with the villagers in Tambayama Village and a sense of fulfillment from being part of the history of a strange land.

 • TOP>